AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 Instead it's up to the account contract developer to implement it.
 :::

+## Public key retrieval
+The keys can either be received from a key registry contract or from PXE.

+### Retrieval from key registry
+...

+## Scoped keys
+Even though all the keys above are derived from the same secret, all the keys above are scoped (also called app-siloed) to the contract that requests them.
+This means that the keys used for the same user in two different application contracts will be different.

+This allows per-application auditability.
+A user may choose to disclose their incoming and outgoing viewing keys for a given application to an auditor or regulator (or for 3rd party interfaces, e.g. giving access to a block explorer to display my activity), as a means to reveal all their activity within that context, while retaining privacy across all other applications in the network.

+In the case of nullifier keys, there is also a security reason involved.
+Since the nullifier secret is exposed in plain text to the application contract, the contract may accidentally or maliciously leak it.
+If that happens, only the nullifier secret for that application is compromised.

+## Protocol key types
+All the keys bellow are Grumpkin keys (public keys derived on a Grumpkin curve).

 ## Nullifier keys
 These keys are called a master nullifier secret key (`nsk_m`) and master nullifier public key(`Npk_m`).
 Typically, `Npk_m` is stored in a note and later on the note is nullified using app-siloed nullifier secret key (denoted `nsk_app`).